 Leading change in healthcare is complex, multifaceted and requires a real understanding of the challenges it creates for healthcare professionals and patients.
-RCSI is at the vanguard of supporting the Irish health service in this ambitious and necessary change endeavour.
+RCSI is supporting the Irish health service in this ambitious and necessary transformation programme.

 In addition to all they do to deliver excellent patient care, healthcare professionals, managers and administrators are vital in successfully delivering on Sláintecare – the 10-year corporate plan aimed at transforming Ireland’s health and social care services – developed with input and agreement across parliament.

 This is a challenging and complex endeavour, with obstacles created by resourcing issues, time pressures and environmental barriers, such as the pandemic.
 To combat these challenges, the Health Service Executive (HSE) recognised the importance of bringing people together to contribute to the planning and leadership of these changes.